Archbishop Emeritus Desmond Mpilo Tutu

-Tefo is the current Chairperson of the CSVR board.
-He holds an LLB and is a practicing lawyer and Director of Cheadle, Thompson Haysom.
-He sits on the board of the Ombudsman for Banking Services; Chairperson of board of the Credit Ombudsman and Commissioner for the 1st Commission of Employment Equity and in the past has acted on behalf of the ANC and COSATU.
+Tefo Raditapole is the Chairperson of the board of the Centre for the Study of Violence and Reconciliation.
+He holds an LLB and is a practicing lawyer and Director of Cheadle Thompson & Haysom.
+He sits on the board of the Ombudsman for Banking Services.
+He is also Chairperson of the board of the Credit Ombudsman and Commissioner for the 1st Commission of Employment Equity.
+In the past he has acted on behalf of the ANC and COSATU.

-S’mangele is a registered Educational Psychologist, qualified from Wits University.
-She previously worked for the Johannesburg Parent and Child Counselling Centre and the CSVR as a trauma practitioner.
+Dr. Simangele Mayisela is a registered Educational Psychologist, qualified from University of the Witwatersrand.
+She previously worked for the Johannesburg Parent and Child Counselling Centre and for CSVR as a trauma practitioner.
 Currently she is in private practice and is the Director of Elegnams Human Development Services, a life skills development institution.

-Nontsikelelo is a clinical psychologist and researcher and currently overseeing the development of the strategic approach and alignment of government programmes for Gender equity.
-She consults on issues pertaining to women empowerment, raising awareness on the plight of women, particularly the elderly as well as poverty eradication and improving economic development towards economic emancipation of women.
-She has facilitated a number of interactions with the South African Women in Dialogue (SAWID) and has worked extensively in South Africa and the USA.
+Nontsikelelo Sisulu-Singapi is a clinical psychologist and researcher.
+She is currently overseeing the development of the strategic approach and alignment of government programmes for gender equity.
+She consults on issues pertaining to women's empowerment, raising awareness on the plight of women, particularly the elderly, as well as poverty eradication and improving economic development towards the economic emancipation of women.
+She has facilitated a number of interactions with the South African Women in Dialogue (SAWID) and has worked extensively in South Africa and the United States.

 Nokukhanya (Nox) Ntuli